looialex/RepData_PeerAssessment1/PA1_template.md

 bincenter <- histdata$data[[1]][which((histdata$data[[1]][,"count"]) == maxdays),"x"]
 ```

-The new peak has a frequncy of `r maxdays` with the bin center at `r bincenter`,
+The new peak has a frequncy of 12 with the bin center at 10929.05,
 which is the results of the method we choose to impute the NA values in the dataset.